zak-510/disaster-classifier/README.md

     ```

 ### 3. Download Pre-trained Models
 The pre-trained models are required to run inference without re-training.
-They are available as a GitHub Release.
+They are available on the official GitHub **[Releases page](https://github.com/zak-510/disaster-classifier/releases)** for this repository.

 1. Go to the [Releases page](https://github.com/zak-510/disaster-classifier/releases).
 2. Download the `models.zip` file from the latest release.